Managing Terraform resources with remote and versioned modules

 Conclusions

 The perfect method does not exist but it will always be possible to improve the scalability and reliability of the infrastructure.
 Split your infrastructure into modules and empower people to manage and maintain them.
 Do not slow down the development but make sure the delivery is safe.
-Splitting a problem into smaller ones will help with the overall result.
+Chunking a problem into smaller pieces should help.
 Be as much consistent and disciplined as possible by defining standards and good practices.
 Coordinate with other teams with weekly calls and include as much testing as possible.